-- ► The children complete spelling, grammar, punctuation and handwriting activities for each phonics book. - ▶ We practise building phrases and sentences using key words from the story.
-This feeds into a longer piece of writing which is completed on day 3 (from green books onwards). - This is an opportunity to apply the vocabulary they have learned.
+- The children complete spelling, grammar, punctuation and handwriting activities for each phonics book. - We practise building sentences using key words from the story.
+This feeds into a longer piece of writing which is completed on day 3. - This is an opportunity to apply the vocabulary they have learned.